-- 3) Suspicion of conjunctivitis or "pink eye".
-If bacterial conjunctivitis is diagnosed, prescriptions need to be used for 24 hours before attending school or providers note must explicitly detail when a student is safe to return to class. - 4) Suspicious rashes that may be contagious.
-Provider note must detail when the student is safe to return to class. - 5) Injury that may require further evaluation and treatment. - 6) Suspicion of an untreated contagious condition.
-If an infection has been diagnosed, children need to be on an antibiotic for 24 hours before attending school - 7) A condition or illness that is causing such severe symptoms that the student is unable to function in class. - All students leaving school during the day due to illness must do so through the school clinic. - The clinic staff will determine whether the student should remain in school or go home. - No student will be released from school without proper parental permission. - Students may not contact parents and ask to be picked up without clinic staff permission. - If the student does contact his/her parents and ask to be picked up without approval, the absence will be unexcused. - If family #1 is unable to reached, family #2 will be contacted.
-School staff will call the person listed as emergency contacts and request the child be picked up if "family #1" and "family #2" are not able to be contacted.
+All students leaving school during the day due to illness must do so through the school clinic.
+The clinic staff will determine whether the student should remain in school or go home based on the above guidelines and professional clinical judgment.
+No student will be released from school without proper parental permission.
+Students may not contact parents and ask to be picked up without clinic staff permission.
+If the student does not follow this protocol, the absence will be unexcused.
+If Family Member #1 listed in Skyward is unable to be reached, Family Member #2 will be contacted.
+School staff will next call the person(s) listed as Emergency Contacts and request the student be picked up if "Family Member #1" and "Family Member #2" are not able to be reached.
+Guardians are responsible for making sure contact information in Skyward is updated and correct.